 Each year, the City of Vancouver evaluates approximately 290 miles of paved city streets and identifies areas where surface treatments could go the farthest in extending the life of the street and providing residents with better driving conditions.
 All paving applications are highly weather dependent.
 In case of rain, surface treatment work must be rescheduled.

-As a precursor to the surface treatment work, the City has hired Keystone Contracting to install new intersection curb ramps or retrofit existing curb ramps at various intersection locations to meet compliance requirements of the Americans with Disabilities Act.
-ADA curb ramp construction will be seen at these locations:
+As a precursor to the surface treatment work, crews installed new intersection curb ramps or retrofitted existing curb ramps at various intersection locations to meet compliance requirements of the Americans with Disabilities Act.

 In most cases, residences and businesses fronting impacted streets receive door hanger notices in advance of paving.
 Within construction zones, drivers are asked to be prepared for delays, watch for traffic changes, proceed slowly, and be alert to construction workers, bicyclists, pedestrians and other motorists.
 Regardless of the type, all paving applications are highly weather dependent.